-Gerald Ratner Distinguished Service Professor of Law, University of Chicago Law School
+Gerald Ratner Distinguished Service Professor of Law and Faculty Director of the Jenner & Block Supreme Court and Appellate Clinic, University of Chicago Law School

 We didn’t know it at the time, but the 2017 Term was a transitional year for the Supreme Court.
 It was, of course, the last Term in which Justice Anthony Kennedy had the deciding vote on many high-profile issues.
 It is not hard to predict that Justice Kennedy’s replacement, Brett Kavanaugh, will make the Court more conservative.
 But as the essays in this collection show, the 2017 Term anticipated that conservative trend.
 When the Term began, progressives could be a little optimistic.
 There were cases in which, if the Court had done its job well, it would have moved the law in a progressive direction—protecting minority groups that are subject to unfair discrimination and making sure that the democratic process is truly democratic.
 But the Court did not do that.
 And then in other cases, in which there was little realistic basis for hope, the Court did what was expected—continuing to move the law in a conservative direction, sometimes very aggressively so.
 In these and other respects, the 2017 Term seems likely to be a toned-down trailer for the movie that we will see in the next few years.

 In Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission, the owner of a bakery refused to sell a cake to a couple that wanted it for their same-sex wedding.
 That violated a Colorado law forbidding discrimination in public accommodations.
 The owner of the bakery claimed that by applying the law to him, Colorado had infringed his rights to freedom of speech and the free exercise of religion.
 Colorado courts rejected that claim.